-The Faults tab displays the following:
+The Faults page displays the following:

 - A utility for searching for a specific fault by specifying criteria and clicking Search.
-Click the Help icon for details. - Faults that occurred in the Decision Service component, including the error message, the time at which the fault occurred, the SOA composite application and Decision Service component in which the fault occurred, and the Decision Service component instance ID.
+Click the Help icon for details. - A list of faults that occurred in the Decision Service component, including the error message, the time at which the fault occurred, the SOA composite application and Decision Service component in which the fault occurred, the Decision Service component instance ID, and a Logs icon (clicking the Logs icon shows the instance log messages).